mia-platform/documentation/docs/fast_data/monitoring/overview.md

 #### Kafka Exporter Configuration

-Kafka exporter service configuration is quite easy, the only thing you need to do is to make sure the variables in the `Microservice configuration - Args` section are properly defined.
+Kafka exporter service configuration is quite easy, the only thing you need to do is make sure the variables in the `Microservice configuration - Args` section are properly defined.

 Example of what the variables values could look like in the `Public variables` section: